Tyrnhaw Tournament Logo

 A visual diagram explaining the core principles of priority in a longsword exchange, based on the official FEBUS rules.

-An exchange begins when one fencer takes the initiative with a valid offensive action (Attack / Vorschlag).
+An exchange begins when one fencer takes the initiative with a valid offensive action.

 Simple Attack

-A direct, uninterrupted offensive action with the arm extending towards an open target, supported by footwork.
+A committed, uninterrupted offensive action with the arms extending towards an open target, supported by footwork.
 This establishes priority.
-Source
+Even a technically imperfect attack must be tackled.

 Compound Attack